Homemade Yellow Pea Soup

 How to make Norwegian Gulertersuppe...

-First, soak 1-pound whole or split peas in cold water overnight.
+First, soak 1-pound (or more depending upon your family size), of whole or split peas in cold water overnight.
 The peas will swell so make sure to more than cover them with water.

-Some times I double this recipe, can't really have too much of this good stuff.
+Sometimes I double this recipe, can't really have too much of this tasty soup.
 You will need an extra-large soup kettle or crockpot for doubling the recipe.

 Whether the dried yellow peas are whole or split will make no difference other than if the peas are whole you will need to soak them overnight.
 If the peas are split there is no need to soak them, but I do anyway.